ashleychontos/pySYD/docs/library/input.rst

 Required input
 ##############

-The only thing that is really *required* to successfully run the software is the data for a given star, duh!
+The only thing that is really *required* to successfully run the software is the data!

 For a given star with ID, input data are:
  #. the light curve, and